 We feel blessed to live near our two grown kids, CJ and Andy, both in their 30’s and see them often.
 We aren’t grandparents, yet, but perhaps someday….

 Start of the Day

 My day usually starts with a warm beverage unless I’m going to fast for the day.
 My current favorite drink is called Mud water.
-It’s a delicious combination of chia tea, chocolate, mushroom powder, and turmeric.
+It’s a delicious combination of chai tea, chocolate, mushroom powder, and turmeric.

 You can purchase Mud water (MUD/WTR) but I’ve decided to make it myself to save some money.
 I’ll be sharing a recipe for that soon.
-My other current warm beverage is dandelion green tea which is chock-full of good-for-you ingredients.
+My other current warm beverage is dandelion-green tea which is chock-full of good-for-you ingredients.

 Our breakfast is most often old-fashioned or steel-cut oats with fruit and a few nuts and seeds or a smoothie and pancakes on the weekend.
 My new favorite breakfast: lots of chopped fruit like bananas, melon, berries, apple, even pineapple, a couple of dollops of cashew or almond yogurt, homemade granola, flax, and chia seeds, a few walnuts, and a splash of plant milk.